PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 }
 ```

-We ran `tokio::spawn` on each `checker.check(url).await` call, passing the URL as a `String` and cloned checker.
-As I said, the asynchronous task can be run in any threads so that any references are not allowed, which means we have to transfer owned type.
-That's the reason why we add `Clone` trait on `WebsiteChecker` trait as well.
+We ran `tokio::spawn` on each `checker.check(url).await` call, passing the URL as a `String` and a cloned checker.
+As mentioned, the asynchronous task can run on any thread, so references are not allowed, which means we have to transfer owned types.
+That's why we added the `Clone` trait to the `WebsiteChecker` trait as well.

 We also collect the handles of the spawned tasks and wait for them to finish using `join_all`.